tinnamchoi/resumes/src/resume.typ

 = Volunteering

-#grid(columns: (1fr, 1fr), column-gutter: 0.375cm)[
 #experience(
   company: "IKOM",
   role: "Organizer (Cooperations)",
   technologies: "MS Teams",
   location: "Munich, Germany",
   from: "2024 Nov",
   to: "Present",
 )
-  - Hosted the largest student career fair in Munich and excursions with 300+ partners such as IMC Trading, think-cell, JetBrains, MathWorks, Amadeus, and more
+- Hosted the largest student career fair in Munich and excursions with 300+ partners such as IMC Trading, JetBrains, and more
-][

 #experience(
-    company: "Adelaide Rover Team",
-    role: "Software Developer",
-    location: "Adelaide, Australia",
-    technologies: "C++, ROS",
-    from: "2023 Jul",
-    to: "2024 Jul",
-  )
-  - Achieved top 5 ranking in Australian Rover Challenge, where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build
-]

-#grid(columns: (1fr, 1fr), column-gutter: 0.375cm)[
-  #experience(
-    company: "UNIHACK",
-    role: "Organizer (Logistics)",
-    location: "Australia (remote)",
-    technologies: "Slack",
-    from: "2023 Apr",
-    to: "Present",
-  )
-  - Hosted the largest hackathon in Australia with 339 teams and sponsors from Google, Microsoft, Meta, Atlassian, and more ][
-  #experience(
   company: "UoA Computer Science Club",
   role: "Committee member",
   location: "Adelaide, Australia",
-    technologies: "Python",
+  technologies: "Web Development, Python, C++",
   from: "2022 Dec",
   to: "2024 Nov",
 )
-  - Organized workshops and social events for over 600 paid members, sponsored by Jane Street, Citadel, and more ]
+- Organized workshops and social events for over 600 paid members, sponsored by Jane Street, Atlassian, VivCourt, and more

 = Skills & Achievements